hyperledger-archives/sawtooth-docs-archive/faq/sawtooth.md

     are immutable and cannot be undone after a commit
 -   A database must have a trusted central authority

-## Does Sawtooth focus on developing blockchain solutions for sustainable fishing?
+<h2 id="does-sawtooth-fish"> Does Sawtooth focus on developing blockchain
+solutions for sustainable fishing?</h2>

 No. The Seafood Supply Chain application is a proof-of-concept.
 Sawtooth is a general-purpose enterprise blockchain platform.